-"Everyone got a piece of the pie during this past season," Ryan said.
+"We're very happy with the cooperation we got from hunters," he added.
+"We rely on hunters to take part in our seasons so we can bring the population down gradually and avoid dramatic drops.
+The numbers have come down gradually, so it has worked."Another benefit to last year's bear seasons is that they "spread the wealth around" in a way never before experienced."Everyone got a piece of the pie during this past season," Ryan said.
 "Gun hunters took advantage of the September season, bowhunters took advantage of the bow season, and buck hunters got their share during the buck season.
 We're very pleased with the results."